Chis-Denis/Personal-Projects/README.md

 # Personal Projects Repository 📚
-🛠️Java-Based Interpreter for Custom Programming Languages
+🛠️Advanced Java Interpreter Framework with JavaFX UI

-Advanced Java Interpreter Framework with JavaFX UI This repository presents an advanced interpreter framework developed in Java, tailored for executing and simulating programs in user-defined programming languages.
+This repository presents an advanced interpreter framework developed in Java, tailored for executing and simulating programs in user-defined programming languages.
 The interpreter combines robust Java capabilities with JavaFX to provide a graphical user interface, enhancing user interaction and visual representation of program execution.
 This integration allows for dynamic type checking, concurrency management using multithreading, and custom memory management alongside sophisticated user interface designs.

 Key Features: